moth-quantum/quantum-audio/README.md

 > The `encode` function returns a circuit with attached classical measurements by default.
 In Qiskit, it is not possible to directly modify a circuit after these measurements are added.
 If you wish to return a circuit without measurements, you can specify `measure=False` while encoding.

 > [!Tip]
 > The circuit depth can grow complex for a long array of samples which is the case with Digital Audio.
 It is optimal to represent a short length of samples per Circuit.
 The functions provided in `tools/stream.py` facilitate the processing of Long arrays in chunks.
-Examples of the usage can be found in the [Demo Notebook](DEMO.ipynb) and `scripts` provided in this repository.
+Examples of the usage can be found in the [Demo Notebook](https://github.com/moth-quantum/quantum-audio/blob/pre-release-docs/DEMO.ipynb) and `scripts` provided in the repository.

 ### Running on Simulator